 And it must also entail the potential for finding or creating problems - and thereby laying the groundwork for the acquisition of new knowledge.

 Howard Gardner found the notion of intelligence through an intelligence quotient (I.Q.) test to be very limited.
 He believed that people had different levels of intelligence, potential, and a unique cognitive profile, and to subscribe them to just one kind was like arresting their mental growth.

 Gardner first proposed the theory of multiple intelligence in 1983, in his book Frames of Mind.
 According to his book, the first two intelligences are given more prominence in educational establishments, the next three are more inclined towards arts, and the last two are personal intelligences.
 Following is Gardner's theory of eight multiple intelligences:

-This type was added in 1997 to Gardner's original theory.
-People with this type of intelligence are drawn to their natural environment.
-They have an affinity towards the natural habitat of plants and animals.
 The word 'green thumb' is associated with them, as they have the ability to grow and nurture things.
 They enjoy the company of animals, and are good at caring, taming, and interacting with them.
-Some of them are very sensitive to changes in the weather or environment.
-Naturalistic-inclined people mostly choose to be naturalists, conservationists, gardeners, farmers, and scientists.

 Gardner added more types of intelligences in the later years, like spiritual, existential, and moral; however, these types were heavily criticized as they were not indicative of intelligence, but personal interest.

 Although his theory is still plagued with a number of unanswered questions, it has been most useful to educators, who have broadened their concepts of an intelligent student, to accommodate all kinds of intelligences.